Getting Started¶

 -type sonification, the StarsAppearing.ipynb

 notebook provides a step-by-step example, and demonstrates realistic stereo imaging for panoramic data.
-The output from this example was used in the *Audible Universe* 2021 planetarium show.
+The output from this example was used in the “Audio Universe: Tour of the Solar System” 2021 planetarium show.

 For a multivariate, multi-source example using an Object

-In addition to the above-mentioned examples, there are a number of other notebooks, each representing the diverse applications and uses of the Strauss code to sonify data in different ways.
-A more detailed overview of the example notebooks can be found in Examples.
+In addition to the above-mentioned examples, there are a number of other Notebooks, each representing the diverse applications and uses of the Strauss code to sonify data in different ways.
+A more detailed overview of the example Notebooks and scripts can be found in Examples.